nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 This validation check is separated from the initial validation checker as enforcing `q/QUANTITY` <= `m/MAX_QUANTITY` in stocks can only be done **after** MediVault confirms that the user provides a `q/QUANTITY` is an integer.

+MediVault updates the order information only when all of the validation checks stated above are successful.

 ### ReceiveOrderCommand

 MediVault creates an `ReceiveOrderCommand` object when `CommandParser` identifies